WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part4/Resistor_Power_Rating/index.md

 P = Watts = V * I = V * (V / R) = V^2 / R
 ```

-Thefore, if we know voltage and resistance, we can calculate power in a ciruit as:
+Therefore, if we know voltage and resistance, we can calculate power in a circuit as:

 ```
 P = V^2 / R